 First, look for baby’s sleep cues (eye rubbing, yawning, turning away from lights or sound, fussiness).

 Then, once they seem tired, put them to bed.
-Hopefully, they'll fall fast asleep, but if they do stir and cry, take them out of the crib for around half an hour, and then try again.
+Hopefully, they'll fall fast asleep, but if they do stir and cry, take them out of the cot for around half an hour, and then try again.

 After a few nights, move their bedtime 15 minutes earlier and repeat the process with this new bedtime.
 Then you can gradually move bedtime earlier in 15-minute increments night by night to reach your desired bedtime.